ESP-WROVER-KIT V3 Getting Started Guide¶

 - Serial port: the serial TX/RX signals on FT2232HL and ESP32 are broken out to the two sides of JP11.
 By default, the two signals are connected with jumpers.
 To use the ESP32 module serial interface only, the jumpers may be removed and the module can be connected to another external serial device.

 - SPI interface: the SPI interface connects to an external flash (PSRAM).
 To interface another SPI device, an extra CS signal is needed.
-If an ESP32-WROVER is being used, please note that the electrical level on the flash and SRAM is 1.8V.
+The electrical level on the flash of this module is 1.8V.
+If an ESP-WROOM-32 is being used, please note that the electrical level on the flash of this module is 3.3V.

 - Serial port flow control signals: the pins are not connected to the circuitry by default.
 To enable them, respective pins of JP14 must be shorted with jumpers.